Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/03-infra.md

 ✅ | Your Contoso Chat AI is deployed - and works with valid inputs!

+## Let's Connect The Dots

+!!! info "Recall that the [Retrieval Augmented Generation](https://learn.microsoft.com/en-us/azure/ai-studio/concepts/retrieval-augmented-generation#how-does-rag-work) works by *retrieving* relevant knowledge from your data stores, and _augmenting_ the user query with it to create an enhanced prompt - which _generates_ the final response."

+To implement this RAG pattern, we need to execute three steps:

+1. **Setup data sources** and populate them with our data (product catalog, customer orders)
+1. **Create [indexes](https://learn.microsoft.com/azure/ai-studio/concepts/retrieval-augmented-generation#how-does-rag-work)** for efficient information retrieval by LLMs (e.g., find matching products)
+1. **Connect our Azure AI project** to access data/indexes code-first, for use in processing steps.

+In the previous section we setup the data sources (provisioning infra) and populated them with data (post-provisioning scripts) as follows:

+1. **Azure CosmosDB** - loaded **12 records** from `data/customer_info`, got _customers_ database.
+1. **Azure AI Search** - loaded **20 records** from `data/product_info`, got _contoso-products_ index.

+In this section, we verified these steps and checked off the first two items on our RAG checklist above.
+In the next section (Ideation with Prompty) we'll see how we achieve the third item with a code-first approach that makes use of the Azure AI Search, Azure CosmosDB and Azure OpenAI services through their Azure SDKs.

 ---

 _Now you understand the application architecture, and have a sense for the retail copilot API, it's time to dig into the codebase and understand the three stages of our GenAIOps workflow - ideation, evaluation, and operationalization_.